dsoto/WP16/outline.md

     capacity on microgrid operation [@Schnitzer2014]
 - to avoid excess capacity, systems must be sized appropriately
 - accurate sizing requires accurate demand estimation
-- estimating demand in areas without access is challenging
+- estimating demand in areas without access is challenging (citation)
 - through more accurate appliance estimation, we may achieve more accurate energy estimation
 - with more accurate energy estimation, a micro-utility can reduce